Biography

 Central to her practice is the belief that the power dynamics present in our relationships reflect those that sustain broad systems of injustice.
 Any meaningful change, therefore, must involve intervention in the inter- and intra-personal realm.

 Kei’s creative practice takes on various forms - from performance to music to the written word.
-She is currently exploring the plurality of truth in the context of conflict, play and vulnerability as tools for resistance, and the conditions that nurture conscientisation.
-Kei is a co-lead and editor-in-chief of Brack, a Singapore-based art collective and platform for socially-engaged art.
-She is also in the process of building a strawbale timberframe adobe house from the ground up with her brothers.
+She is developing a solo performance under the direction of Thomas Richards as an artist-in-residence with Theatre No Theatre, and is a co-lead and editor-in-chief of Brack, a Singapore-based art collective and platform for socially-engaged art.